Not Guilty Plea

-If a defendant in the Pittsburgh area has enough defense to the criminal charges, he or she may also choose to enter a not guilty plea.
+If a defendant in the Pittsburgh area has enough evidence to defend himself against criminal charges, he or she may also choose to enter a not guilty plea.
 For example, one of the possible defenses available in some cases is the insanity defense, meaning that, if a defendant can prove that he or she was insane during the commission of the crime, he or she may receive a minimized sentence or in some cases avoid sentencing altogether.

 Under the law, even if you are charged or indicted, you are considered innocent until proven guilty.
 There are additional specifications or aggravating factors that can carry their own punishment or may make your potential punishment harsher.
 If you enter a plea of not guilty, the burden of proof is on the prosecutor.
 Now, the prosecutor has to put all elements together and prove guilt beyond a reasonable doubt.
-You need a professional Criminal Lawyer in the Pittsburgh area like Sean Logue to defend your case after thoroughly investigating.Why hire a lawyer for not guilty plea?
+You need a professional Criminal Defense Lawyer in the Pittsburgh area like Sean Logue to defend your case after thoroughly investigating it.Why hire a lawyer for a not guilty plea?

-The main objective of your Pittsburgh Lawyer is to find enough evidence to prove that you are not guilty.
+The main objective of your Pittsburgh Criminal Defense Attorney is to find enough evidence to prove that you are not guilty.
 The lawyer will investigate the matter thoroughly and argue it before the court.
 The main objectives of your lawyer will be:

 - Investigate the facts or legal issues are in conflict

-- Fully investigate and explore the possibility of fair trial based on defense evidence
+- Fully investigate and explore the possibility of a fair trial based on defense evidence

 - Finding evidence that proves defense as accurately as possible